Judges, fracking and a fly: Six takeaways from the U.S. vice presidential debate | Politics

 Judges, fracking and a fly: Six takeaways from the U.S. vice presidential debate

-Here are a few standout moments from the debate: PACKING THE COURT?
+PACKING THE COURT?
 Frustrated that Trump and the Republican-controlled Senate may soon cement a 6-3 conservative majority on the Supreme Court, some on the left have called on Biden to expand the nine-member court to 11 or 13 seats.
 Harris declined to say whether she supported that idea.

-Seeking to push that idea, Pence posed questions about Biden's and Harris' plans, which he also answered for her: "The straight answer is they are going to pack the Supreme Court if they somehow win this election."
+Her silence was telling, Pence said.
+"The straight answer is they are going to pack the Supreme Court if they somehow win this election," he said.
+POLICY TO THE FORE

 ALSO READ